Clyde0513/quantum_for_portfolio_optimization/README.md

 This project demonstrates a quantum approach to portfolio optimization using Variational Quantum Eigensolver (VQE) with QAOA ansatz and PennyLane.
 The implementation achieves competitive performance with classical methods while demonstrating  constraint satisfaction capabilities.
 This is a Hackathon for Wiser's Project 2: Quantum for Portfolio Optimization.

+Team Name: Team Super(Position)
+Clyde Villacrusis: gst-RGv39A8K2CxnOWG
+Sanskriti Shindadkar:

 ## Overview

 The goal of this project is to solve a Quadratic Unconstrained Binary Optimization (QUBO) problem for portfolio optimization.
 The problem is mapped to a quantum Hamiltonian, and the ground state of the Hamiltonian represents the optimal portfolio.

 ### Key Results

-## Real Vanguard Data Example 1 (3 QAOA layers deep)
+## Real Data Example 1 (3 QAOA layers deep)

-### Constraint Analysis of 20 bonds, basket size 6 (Some constraints because we made the characteristic ranges from 1.6 to 2.0 but quantum still wins) [There's graphs for this in the folder called vanguard_quantum_analysis]
+### Constraint Analysis of 20 bonds, basket size 6 (Some constraints because we made the characteristic ranges from 1.6 to 2.0 but quantum still wins) [There's graphs for this in the folder called v_quantum_analysis]

 ## In the next run, we will make the characteristic range realistic now, just experimenting with it